jtorrez/tools/pair_programming_guide.md

 ## Afternoon

 ### Before Starting Work (Both Partners Do This)

 1. Check for local modifications that need to be committed, commit them
     * `git status` (check for your modifications)
     * `git add <file you changed>` (repeat for all files)
     * `git commit -m <commit message>`
 2. Checkout to your pair branch
     * `git checkout <pair branch name>`
+    * If you didn't create a `pair` branch in the morning, you have to do a few extra things.
+        1. Checkout to the commit that represents the clean Zipfian repo, if you are following this guide that should be `git checkout master`
+        2. Create your `pair` branch using `git checkout -b pair`
 3. Double check you are on pair branch before starting pair exercise
     * `git branch`
     * (if not on pair branch) `git checkout <pair branch name>`